-These activities help kids to learn about odd and even numbers.
+These odd and even number activities help kids learn how to identify odd and even numbers.

 Introducing Odd and Even Numbers